QTEA02/ASE-420-Individual-Project/readme.txt

 It contains the following files:
 - main (program.py)
 - DatabaseHandler class which is responsible for creating the table and managing the session
-- QueryHandler class which is responsible for managing query search
+- QueryHandler class which is responsible for managing the query search
 - TimeRecordRepository which is responsible for creating and storing new records
 - UserHandler class which is responsible for handling user input